Advice and RecommendationsMy advice and recommendations for my oboe students

 You’ll need a cutting block and a plaque (get several, because they get lost easily).
 A mandrel and a spool of FF thread should be all the items you need to get started.
 Well, and a ruler with millimeters and a pencil, but you don’t have to shop at an expensive double reed store for those.

 Sharpening Stone and Shapers

 My long-time favorite sharpening stone is by Spyderco, and I’ve recently become enamored of this diamond stone as well.
 Of course, as your reed-making becomes more advanced, you will want to experiment with shapes and with gougers.
-My current favorite shapers are from Adam Shaper Tips – the Caleb-1, Samson+1, and Sara.
+My current favorite shapers are from Adam Shaper Tips – the Caleb-1, Joshua +2, and also the RDG-1N.
 I use an Innoledy gouging machine, and a Ross gouger for English horn.

 For beginners and intermediate students I love the Rubank Method (Beginner, Intermediate, Advanced 1 and 2).
 Most school systems start with Essential Elements or Standard of Excellence – I prefer to work from one of the books I mentioned above, though I will always happily address any problems or concerns you have with your school assignment – just ask!
 I find that the EE or S of E books are designed for the convenience of the band director and don’t treat the oboe very intelligently.
 As we work in Rubank we will quickly outpace the band program.

 For more advanced students I usually work in the Barret Book – very much the gold standard for oboists.
 The Ferling Etudes are quite advanced, but beautiful pieces that require – and build – real skills to get through.
 Whitney Tustin’s Daily Scales is also highly recommended for the advancing student.